syncfusion-content/blazor-docs/blazor/diagram-component/ports/interaction.md

 # Interaction in Blazor Diagram Component

-The port can be dragged in the diagram area and create the connector over the port by using the `port constraints`.
+The port can be used to create connector by using the `PortConstraints.Draw`.

 ## Draw